 I am Danielle Kelln and I was born and raised in Regina Saskatchewan.
 I am currently attending the University of Regina in the PreK-5 program to achieve my dreams of becoming a teacher.
 I graduated in 2014 from Thom Collegiate.
 After high school, I went down to the states for school but with my dad becoming sick I decided it was best to come home and be with him and my family.
 I knew when I came home I still wanted to go into a profession where I would be working with children and it just clicked that becoming a teacher was a perfect fit for me.

-I am in my second year in the Education program.
+I am in my third year in the Education program.
 Once I graduate I plan on taking another year and gaining my certificate in Inclusive Education.
 I have found the love of working with younger kids and hope that once I graduate I will be teaching the little ones or fortunate enough to be placed into a special education class.
 From my education classes to working with young children and adults that vary in abilities I have found the love for helping others and can not wait to see where my journey takes me.

 I have gained so much knowledge throughout my schooling, my experiences, and working.
 I have learned that every student is different and deserves to learn the way that works best for them.
 I believe this is something important and for many student’s technology is a way that helps them best to learn so I am hoping with this class I will be able to gain new ideas to help my students learn!